 Training Your Jug

 Like many terrier cross and pure breeds, Jugs are exceptionally intelligent; which is good, but also means you need to be on the ball with their training as soon as you take your new pup home.
+So, be sure to get one of the best training books and some delicious treats that can help you with that.
 Consistency, as you may guess, is crucial.
 You need to show your Jug that you are boss and where their place is in the pack.

 Jugs are a bit like children – they will always test the boundaries and limits as part of their learning; however, this can also be a sign that they are making a bid to prove they are more dominant in the pack.